English 300OL - Contemporary Literature

 1. identify the elements of fiction, poetry, and drama (film);

 2. trace different attitudes as seen in literature during the contemporary period;

 5. successfully navigate the Internet;

 Welcome to English 300OL, an upper division general education course in Contemporary Literature!
 In this discussion-based course, we will study and analyze selected major works of fiction, poetry, and drama and major authors since approximately the end of World War II in England and America.

-NOTE: This class will NOT meet live; All homework must be completed by midngiht EVERY Saturday.
-Please disregard the class time listed on the Portal!
+NOTE: This class will NOT meet live; All homework must be completed by midnight EVERY Saturday!

 Since this is mostly a discussion class, the success of this course depends on active participation.
 We will apply "Reader Response Theory" to all forum discussions.
 In other words, I want to hear how you, the reader, interact with the readings.
 All thoughtful opinions and insights are valued and welcomed -- just be prepared to explain your theories!

 NOTE: CSUN's GE Upper Division Writing Policy states that all upper-division required GE courses be designated writing-intensive.
 In each such course, students will be required to complete writing assignments totaling a minimum of 2,500 words.
 To fulfill the GE Upper Division Writing Policy, you will be required to post responses to our readings in a variety of ways.